Yquem in daylight

 Château d'Yquem 1847 92p

 Tasted in April 2005.
 According to Count Alexandre de Lur Saluces, the whole production of d'Yquem in this vintage was sold in bulk to negociants in Bordeaux, which meant no chateau bottling.
-"Our" bottle had a label with the name of the negociant responsible for bottling (F.W.Hyllested Bordeaux) and sufficient with red sealing wax on top of the cork.
-The colour was simply spectacular – like 1947!
-This wine had a nose of camphor/camphor and cloves and tasted the same on the palate with some sweetness.
+"Our" bottle had a label with the name of the negociant responsible for bottling (F.W.Hyllested Bordeaux) and was sufficient with red sealing wax on top of the cork.
+The color was simply spectacular – like 1947!
+This wine had a nose of camphor and cloves and tasted the same on the palate with some sweetness.
 It had neither passed away nor collapsed but was quite entertaining and unique wine and a 158-year-old curiosity.